vic-ma/howtodismantle.github.io/_posts/2024-04-24-Modbus-Madness-How-to-address-a-modbus-RTU-sensor-from-scratch.md

   - name: ModbusHumidityAndTemperature.pbmx
     url: /assets/2024-04-24/ModbusHumidityAndTemperature.pbmx
 ---
-Modbus is a standardized protocol to address sensors.
-It was invented by Schneider Electric back in the late 70s but is still widely used.
-Here in this article we will cover a cool sample how to use the Peakboard Modbus data source to address a sensor, get the values, and do something usefull with it.
+Modbus is a standardized protocol for addressing sensors.
+It was invented by Schneider Electric back in the late 70s, but is still widely used.
+In this article, you will learn how to use the Peakboard Modbus data source to address a sensor, get the values, and do something useful with it.

 ## Basic ideas behind Modbus